Hiba-raseena/product-page-design/README.md

-# Product design page using html css javascript
+# Build a  Product design page of tshirt by using html css and javascript.